-THE CAMP DIRECTOR MAY, FOR VIOLATION OF CAMP POLICIES, DISMISS INDIVIDUALS FROM CAMP AT ANY TIME.
+THE CAMP DIRECTOR MAY, FOR VIOLATION OF CAMP POLICIES, DISMISS INDIVIDUALS FROM CAMP AT ANY TIME, WITHOUT A REFUND.

 CAMP LEADERSHIP: It is the policy of the Boy Scouts of America that at least two (2) adult leaders, both of whom must be 21 years of age or older, attend summer camp with your Troop.
 Ideally, the Scoutmaster is the best choice for camp leader; female units must have at least one female leader.
-All adults coming to camp must be registered in Scouting and must have completed Youth Protection Training.
+All attendees, youth and adults, must be currently registered in your Troop to attend camp with your Troop.
+All adults must have completed Youth Protection Training.
 UNDERSTANDING: The Camp Leader is in charge of the Troop at all times, and is responsible for the conduct of their Scouts.
 Scoutmasters must know of Scouts who need special attention due to physical challenges or personal problems (heart disease, excessive shyness, allergies, etc.).

 Scouts are expected to be in their respective campsite no later than 10:00 pm each evening and under the supervision of an adult leader.
-Scouts may only leave their campsite after 10:00 pm when accompanied by an adult leader.
-In addition, during camp-wide events, such as meals, campfires and ceremonies, Scouts are expected to be with their troop and under the supervision of an adult troop leader.
+Scouts may only leave their campsite after 10:00 pm when accompanied by adult leaders.
+In addition, during camp-wide events, such as meals, campfires and ceremonies, Scouts are expected to be with their troop and under the supervision of adult troop leaders.
 When Scouts are in the troop campsite, there should always be adult leadership present.
-At no time should Scouts be in the campsite of another troop without permission/invitation.
+At no time should Scouts be in the campsite of another troop without permission/invitation of that Troop's Leadership.